nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file. <br> Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+   2. Re-launch the app by double-clicking the jar file.<br> Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Adding an applicant